hello202320/LANG_CHAIN/README.md

 ## LANG CHAIN
 The application utilizes a Large Language Model (LLM) to generate responses specifically related to your PDF.
-The LLM is designed to refrain from answering questions that are not relevant to the document.
+The application is designed to refrain from answering questions that are not relevant to the document.
 ## Installation

 Clone this repository and install the requirements: